kubeshop/botkube-docs/docs/configuration/source/kubernetes.md

           - create
           - delete
           - error
-        # Optional regex to filter events by event reason.
+        # Optional list of exact values or regex patterns to filter events by event reason.
+        # Skipped, if both include/exclude lists are empty.
-        reason: ""
+        reason:
+          # Include contains a list of allowed values.
+It can also contain regex expressions.
+          include: []
+          # Exclude contains a list of values to be ignored even if allowed by Include.
+It can also contain regex expressions.
+          # Exclude list is checked before the Include list.
+          exclude: []
+        # Optional list of exact values or regex patterns to filter event by event message.
+Skipped, if both include/exclude lists are empty.
-        # Optional regex to filter events by message.
-If a given event has multiple messages, it is considered a match if any of the messages match the regex.
+        # If a given event has multiple messages, it is considered a match if any of the messages match the constraints.
-        message: ""
+        message:
+          # Include contains a list of allowed values.
+It can also contain regex expressions.
+          include: []
+          # Exclude contains a list of values to be ignored even if allowed by Include.
+It can also contain regex expressions.
+          # Exclude list is checked before the Include list.
+          exclude: []

       # Filters Kubernetes resources to watch by annotations.
+Each resource needs to have all the specified annotations.
+      # Regex expressions are not supported.
       annotations: {}
       # Filters Kubernetes resources to watch by labels.
+Each resource needs to have all the specified labels.
+      # Regex expressions are not supported.
       labels: {}

       # Describes the Kubernetes resources to watch.
       # Resources are identified by its type in `{group}/{version}/{kind (plural)}` format.
 Examples: `apps/v1/deployments`, `v1/pods`.
       # Each resource can override the namespaces and event configuration by using dedicated `event` and `namespaces` field.
       # Also, each resource can specify its own `annotations`, `labels` and `name` regex.
+      # See the `values.yaml` file for full object.
       resources:
         - type: v1/pods
         #          namespaces:             # Overrides 'source'.kubernetes.namespaces
         #            include:
         #              - ".*"
         #            exclude: []
         #          annotations: {}         # Overrides 'source'.kubernetes.annotations
         #          labels: {}              # Overrides 'source'.kubernetes.labels
-        #  name: "" # Optional resource name regex.
+        #          # Optional resource name constraints.
+        #          name:
+        #            # Include contains a list of allowed values.
+It can also contain regex expressions.
+        #            include: []
+        #            # Exclude contains a list of values to be ignored even if allowed by Include.
+It can also contain regex expressions.
+        #            # Exclude list is checked before the Include list.
+        #            exclude: []
         #          event:
-        #    reason: ""            # Overrides 'source'.kubernetes.event.reason
+        #            # Overrides 'source'.kubernetes.event.reason
+        #            reason:
+        #              include: []
+        #              exclude: []
-        #    message: ""           # Overrides 'source'.kubernetes.event.message
+        #            # Overrides 'source'.kubernetes.event.message
+        #            message:
+        #              include: []
+        #              exclude: []
-        #    types:                # Overrides 'source'.kubernetes.event.types
+        #            # Overrides 'source'.kubernetes.event.types
+        #            types:
         #              - create

         - type: v1/services
         - type: networking.k8s.io/v1/ingresses